Montana Native Plant Society, Eastern and Western At-Large Areas

 The At-Large Chapters exist to serve the MNPS membership without reference to specific area chapter membership and give a Society home to those without a chapter membership.

 406-656-7869406-656-7869 h or 406-657-1186406-657-1186

-Saturday, June 17, 8:15 a.m.
+Saturday, June 16, 8:15 a.m.
 “North Fork of Dupuyer Creek.”
-This hike is a three-mile stroll through prairie and foothill wildflowers, across the Old North Trail and grizzly country.
-The hike is on the Boone & Crockett Club’s Theodore Roosevelt Memorial Ranch, and will cross the prairie toward the North Fork Canyon and Walling Reef.
-Dave Shea will help with plant and wildlife identification and discuss the history and spectacular geology of the area.
-We should see more than 75 species of wildflowers, as well as tipi rings and the Old North Trail.
-Meet at the Choteau Information Center near the Old Trail Museum in Choteau.
-Info: Dave Shea at 466-2161.
-Cosponsored by the Montana Wilderness Association.
+This three-mike hike, co-sponsored with the Montana Wilderness Association, is through prairie and foothill wildflowers, across the Old North Trail and grizzly country.
+We will be on the Boone & Crockett Club’s Theodore Roosevelt Memorial Ranch, and will cross the prairie toward North Fork Canyon and Walling Reef.
+Dave Shea will help with plant and wildlife identification, and discuss the history and spectacular geology of the area.
+We expect to see more than 75 species of wildflowers, as well as tipi rings and features of the Old North Trail.
+Meet at the Choteau Information Center, near the Old Trail Museum.
+Registration required; sign up at www.wildmontana.org/walks.
+Info: Dave at 466-2161.

 Western At-Large Representative